 This privacy notice applies to the following individuals whom we collect personal information from or about:

-- third parties with whom we interact as part of providing our services to our Clients (Intermediaries);
+- third parties with whom we interact as part of providing our services to our clients (Intermediaries)

-- those who may be party to, or connected to party to, a legal transaction or legal proceedings involving our Client and/or the services which we have been engaged to provide to our Clients.
+- those who may be party to, or connected to party to, a legal transaction or legal proceedings involving our client and/or the services which we have been engaged to provide to our clients

-- those who are, work for or are agents of, suppliers or service providers who provide goods and services to us;
+- those who are, work for or are agents of, suppliers or service providers who provide goods and services to us

-- those who apply for or express an interest in an employment or other similar position with Ogier, whether existing at the time or not;
+- those who apply for or express an interest in an employment or other similar position with Ogier, whether existing at the time or not

 - those who request newsletters, marketing material or other publications from us; and

-- visitors to our website www.ogier.com.
+- visitors to our websites ogier.com and www.leman.ie

-What is Personal Information?
+What is personal information?